itirohidaka/codeserver/README.md

 # codeserver
-Userdata with Ubuntu 24 to install and configure Code Server on EC2 instance.
+Userdata example to use with EC2 Instance to install and configure VS Code Server.

+File userdata-ubuntu24.sh to use with Ubuntu 24 OS.
+File userdata-amazon2023.sh to use with Amazon Linux 2023 OS.